 HAN-dy tip: Ask the bus driver to let you know when you have reached the stop (Just tell them you are going to the Cao Ni Ma cafe).
 Taiwanese are one of the friendliest people so don’t be shy to ask when in doubt.

 For dinner, we went to meet our friends for steamboat at Cash City Shabu Shabu (钱都刷刷锅).
 The food was cheap and good!
-They come in set meals and the food were very fresh and the soup was delicious too (especially after a few rounds of cooking).
+They came in set meals and the food was very fresh.
+The soup was delicious too (especially after a few rounds of cooking)!
 The set meals were available from NT$180.

 Also, check out